dhirajgagrai/goti/README.md

 # goti

 This app was created as a part of Project Aegis.
-It will be added the the Project Aegis repo when it becomes WASM compatible.
+It will be added to the Project Aegis repo when it becomes WASM compatible.

 ## Usage